slinkity/slinkity/www/src/docs/component-shortcodes.md

 Using the `component` [shortcode](https://www.11ty.dev/docs/shortcodes/), you can insert components into any static template that 11ty supports.

-First, ensure your component is **located in your includes directory** This defaults to `_includes` for new 11ty projects, but you can [override this from your eleventy config](https://www.11ty.dev/docs/config/#directory-for-includes).
+First, ensure your component is **located in your includes directory.** This defaults to `_includes` for new 11ty projects, but you can [override this from your eleventy config](https://www.11ty.dev/docs/config/#directory-for-includes).

 For instance, say you've written a Vue component under `_includes/Component.vue`.
 You can insert this component into your templates like so: